ghislainv/baobabs_mada/README.md

 ## Data

 Data can be found in the `data` folder.
 The `baobabs_raw_data` folder includes several `.csv` files with raw occurrence data for the seven baobab species that can be found in Madagascar.
-These files are the result of more than 10 years of field inventories by botanists and ecologists at [CIRAD](https://www.cirad.fr) since 2004.
+These files are the result of more than 10 years (since 2004) of field inventories by botanists and ecologists at [CIRAD](https://www.cirad.fr).

 ## Results